 \section{Experiments}

-We design the experiments aim to answer the following questions: \begin{enumerate} \item How does our proposed framework compare against existing baseline approaches?
-(See Section~\ref{sec:comp_baselin}) \item How does our proposed locking mechanisms for the prioritized replay buffer reduce the synchronization overhead compared with using a global lock?
-(See Section~\ref{sec:perf_prioritized}) \item Does the performance of our proposed prioritized replay buffer follow the theoretical analysis in Section~\ref{sec:sum_tree} in terms of the fanout size $K$?
-(See Section~\ref{sec:perf_prioritized}) \item How does the performance of our proposed framework scale w.r.t the number of CPU cores?
-(See Section~\ref{sec:scale_analysis}) \item What is the performance improvement when plugging in our prioritized replay buffer implementation into existing RL frameworks?
+Our experiments aim to answer the following questions: \begin{enumerate} \item How does our proposed Prioritized Replay Buffer compare against existing baseline approaches?
+(See Section~\ref{sec:comp_baselin}) \item Does the performance of our proposed Prioritized Replay Buffer follow the theoretical analysis in Section~\ref{sec:sum_tree} in terms of the fanout size $K$?
+(See Section~\ref{sec:perf_prioritized}) \item How does our proposed locking mechanisms for the prioritized replay buffer reduce the synchronization overhead compared with using a global lock?
+(See Section~\ref{sec:perf_prioritized}) \item What is the performance improvement when plugging in our prioritized replay buffer implementation into existing RL frameworks?
 (See Section~\ref{sec:comp_existing}) \end{enumerate}